joychester/Pinocchio/README.md

 # Pinocchio
-Synthetic Page perf test by puppeteer lib + ElasticSearch/Kibana .
+Synthetic Page perf test by puppeteer lib + ElasticSearch/Kibana (lighthouse for performance score and budgets).
 Why Pinocchio?
 Pinocchio is a "puppeteer" who will always tell your truth (hope so) :)

 ### How to